shu8/Stack-Overflow-Optional-Features/README.md

 - Make the vote buttons sticky:
 Makes the vote buttons next to a post sticky whilst scrolling on that post

+- Show title edit diffs separately:
+Shows any title edits as separate green and red parts - so you can actually read the edit!

 ---